nataz77/11/README.md

 # Awesome Windows 11

-A bunch of tools to make Windows 11 more style consintent and powerful.
+A bunch of tools to make Windows 11 more stylish and powerful.

 Pull requests with additional tools and projects are more than welcome!